omiranda/polyneuro_risk_score/docs/basic_example.md

 <script type="text/javascript"
         src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS_CHTML"></script>
 # Basic example
 In this example we'll run a BWAS analysis using functional connectivity as brain features.
-Resulting \\( \beta\\)-weights will be used to predict the corresponding brain scores.
+Resulting \\( \beta\\)-weights will be used to predict the corresponding brain-derived behavioral scores.
 Here we assumed you have succesfully downloaded the toolbox and associated data.

 Considerations: